 Wet Ingredients

-- 4 ripe bananas
+- 4 bananas ripe

-- 2 large eggs, room temperature
+- 2 eggs large, room temperature

-- ⅓ cup honey
+- ⅓ cup honey or maple syrup

-- 1 cup sourdough starter
+- 1 cup sourdough starter active

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 8 tablespoon butter
+- 8 tablespoon butter room temperature

-- ¼ cup brown sugar, tightly packed
+- ¼ cup brown sugar tightly packed

 Dry Ingredients

-- 2 cups organic white flour
+- 2 cups all purpose flour

 - 1 teaspoon baking soda

-- ½ teaspoon fine himalayan salt
+- ½ teaspoon salt

 Instructions